KingMoney (KIM) Trading Up 7.3% Over Last Week

 KingMoney’s total supply is 573,946,318 coins and its circulating supply is 205,000 coins.
 KingMoney’s official Twitter account is @ABkingmoney.
 The official website for KingMoney is kingmoney.io.

-It is usually not presently possible to purchase alternative cryptocurrencies such as KingMoney directly using US dollars.
-Investors seeking to acquire KingMoney should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase KingMoney using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as KingMoney directly using US dollars.
+Investors seeking to trade KingMoney should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase KingMoney using one of the exchanges listed above.

 Receive News & Updates for KingMoney Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for KingMoney and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.